rieckpil/progmot/content/post/giving-my-first-talk.md

 ## Deciding to Give a Talk

 There was this one item on my yearly goal list that I kept moving to my next year's goal list.
 I was procrastination a lot on giving my first public talk and always wanted to find the right moment.
 While I submitted some talk ideas to three different conferences, back in 2019, none of them got accepted.
+Somehow by none of these submissions I was feeling that I really want to give this talk.
+It was a more self obligated duty to just submit something so that I can tell myself I tried it.

 When the whole work from home period started, I first thought a remote conference might be easy to get started.
 However, I wanted to experience standing in front of a real audience and not stare into a screen.